 CDU has trade-marked its name, the initials, “CDU,” and its university seal with the US Patent Office.
 CDU has a disclaimer on its website stating that it is not a part of The Catholic University of America.

 CDU recognizes that learning styles vary, and learning differences exist among students capable of doing college work.
 Any student who requests specific accommodations should submit documentation verifying the need for eligibility under the American Disabilities Act (ADA) of 1990 and Section 504 of the Federal Rehabilitation Act of 1973.
-This documentation should be sent to Admissions 30 days prior to the beginning of a course or program.
+This documentation should be sent to the ADA Coordinator 30 days prior to the beginning of a course or program.